madiabio/spreadsheet-app/README.md

 ### Parnerhsip Contributions
 ``
-Briefly describe contributions of each partner.
-If all work was done via pair programming state as much.
+All work was done via pair programming
 ``

 ### Branching